-With this bundle, you get both 8- and 9-inch frying pans, 1- and 2-quart saucepans, a 3-quart deep saute pan, a 5-quart Dutch oven, four tempered glass lids, a slotted spatula and a spoon.
+With this bundle, you get both 8- and 9-inch frying pans, 1- and 2-quart saucepans, a 3-quart deep saute pan, a 5-quart Dutch oven, four tempered glass lids, and utensils including a slotted spatula and a spoon.
 The cookware is made from aluminum and features the company's "Titanium Advanced" nonstick finish to ensure your eggs always slide right out.

 Additionally, the pans feature a "thermospot temperature indicator" that shows when the pan is preheated to the proper temperature -- it's a helpful hack for those just starting out with cooking.
 Plus, reviewers rave about the quality and performance of these wallet-friendy pans, writing that the cookware "really does make you a better cook."

 Cuisinart offers quality midprice cookware, and many people have good things to say about the 12-piece set from this brand.
 The pots and pans have an elegant, minimalist look and have a variety of features that will make your time in the kitchen more enjoyable.